Adaptive Plane Reformatting for 4D Flow MRI using Deep Reinforcement Learning: Methods

 \subsubsection{Plane reformatting performance}

-For validation and testing, the algorithm was evaluated for an episode of 100 steps.
-The model used for testing was the one with the lowest average value of $C(t)$ during validation, i.e., the validation model with the best performance in terms of angular and distance error.
+For validation and testing, each algorithm was evaluated considering a 100-step episode.
+For testing, the selected model was the one with the lowest average value of $C(100)$ during validation, i.e., the validation model with the best performance in terms of angular and distance errors.

-To assess the accuracy of our algorithm, we measured the Euclidean distance between $P_{100}$ and $P_T$, and the angle between the normal vectors $\vec{n}_{100}$ and $\vec{n}_T$.
+We measured the Euclidean distance between $P_{100}$ and $P_T$, and the angle between the normal vectors $\vec{n}_{100}$ and $\vec{n}_T$.
 The same metrics were evaluated between the annotations of both observers to measure inter-observer variability.
-We expressed the metrics in terms of mean and standard deviation values (mean $\pm$ standard deviation).
-Paired t-tests were performed to analyze differences between algorithm and inter-observer errors.
+Results are reported as mean $\pm$ standard deviation.

+We performed a statistical analysis to determine whether the angular and distance errors of AdaPR, relative to the observers, were comparable to the inter-observer errors.
+We assessed normality of the residuals using the Kolmogorov-Smirnov test \cite{massey1951kolmogorov}.
+Since the residuals did not meet the normality assumption, we applied a two-way Aligned Rank Transform (ART) ANOVA \cite{wobbrock2011aligned} to examine the effects of vessel (AAo, PA, RPA, LPA) and comparison type (AdaPR vs O1, AdaPR vs O2, Inter-Observer) on angular and distance errors.
+The ART procedure is a nonparametric approach appropriate for factorial designs when data violate normality assumptions.
+Post-hoc pairwise comparisons were performed using the Aligned Rank Transform Contrasts (ART-C) procedure \cite{elkin2021aligned} and p-values were adjusted using the Tukey method.